 |Patients [n (%)] reaching HbA1c <7% at week 30‡||201 (55.1%)||108 (29.6%)|

 How Supplied/Storage and Handling

-Soliqua 100/33 is an injection supplied as a sterile, clear, colorless to almost colorless solution in a 3 mL prefilled, disposable, single-patient use pen injector:
+Soliqua 100/33 (insulin glargine and lixisenatide) injection is a clear, colorless to almost colorless solution in a 3 mL prefilled, disposable, single-patient-use pen:

 |Dosage Unit/Strength||Package size||NDC #|

 100 units/mL insulin glargine and 33 mcg/mL lixisenatide

 Needles are not included.
 Only use needles that are compatible for use with Soliqua 100/33 prefilled pen.

 Dispense in the original sealed carton with the enclosed Instructions for Use.

 Prior to first use, Soliqua 100/33 pen should be stored in a refrigerator, 36°F–46°F (2°C–8°C).
 Do not freeze.
 Discard Soliqua 100/33 if it has been frozen.
 Protect from light.

 After first use, store at room temperature up to 77°F (25°C).
 Replace the pen cap after each use to protect from light.